 Another trick is pressing the X key.
 This switches the crop box from a vertical orientation to a horizontal one, or vice versa.
 This provides a whole new perspective on the image and can be especially helpful for those who tend to shoot in only one orientation.

 Create Dynamic Compositions

-Cropping this image in tight makes it much more eye catching, and just look at her eyes!
+Cropping this image in tight makes it much more eye catching, and just look at her beautiful eyes!

 Focus Attention on Your Subject